stlab/adobe-contract-checks/README.md

-The usual, and most useful, way of specifying that data under mutation is *not* invalidated is by making the [strong guarantee](https://en.wikipedia.org/wiki/Exception_safety#Classification) that there are no effects in case of an error.
-When the callee can make that promise without loss of efficiency, it exempts the caller from discarding invalid data.
+The usual, and most useful, way of specifying that data under mutation is *not* invalidated is by making the [strong guarantee](https://en.wikipedia.org/wiki/Exception_safety#Classification) that there are no effects in case of an error (where possible without loss of efficiency).
+When the callee can make that promise, it exempts the caller from discarding invalid data.

 ## Basic C++ Usage